a-martyn/website/content/markdown/ml-learning-log.md

 ### 96. 2019-01-04

-Followed deeplearning.ai course to implement the fundamentals from scratch in Numpy:
+Followed deeplearning.ai course to implement the following from scratch in Numpy:

-- implemented Recurrent Neural Network
+- Recurrent Neural Network
-- implemented LSTM
+- LSTM
-- implemented character-level language model to generate fake dinosaur names
+- character-level language model to generate fake dinosaur names
-- implemented LSTM to generate Jazz music
+- LSTM to generate Jazz music

 ### 95. 2019-01-03